-With these, you’re looking at medium to excellent protection from heavy downpour when you’re out riding.
+With these, you’re looking at medium to excellent protection from heavy downpours when you’re out riding.

-Having said that, it’s also important to have excellent seam taping on the jackets to ensure water doesn’t seep through the tiny holes made by needles during the sewing process.
+Having said that, it’s also important to have excellent seam taping to ensure water doesn’t seep through the tiny holes made by needles during the sewing process.

-Otherwise, the highest waterproof rated cycling jacket wouldn’t be able to keep you dry.
+Otherwise, the highest waterproof-rated jacket wouldn’t be able to keep you dry.